 We made our first trip to Burma in 2012.
 Here we are in Bagan.We held our first pop-up at Ye Olde Rose and Crown in Walthamstow in 2013 as part of E17popup.
 60 diners chowed down bowls of ohn-no khaukswe and mango cheesecake.
 We got some really nice feedback (below) so we were invited to return, feeding 80 diners a selection of salads, nangyi thoke and banana pudding!

 Then there was a bit of a break, with Emily working in Burma for 6 months (which you can read more about on this blog) and having a baby.
 Feeling itchy to get back in the kitchen, we took part in Asma Khan’s (of Darjeeling Express) series of supperclubs for My London Supperclubs in September 2016, to celebrate the diversity of London and its food.

 Since then we’ve continued to host supperclubs at the fabulous Tina We Salute You E20.
 Our dinners involve hearty portions in a lovely setting and often involving our family members.
 We have donated proceeds from our dinners, approximately £2000, to various organisations since September 2015.
-We even appeared on BBC Burmese with our Mum this year.
+We even appeared on BBC Burmese with our Mum in 2017.

 That’s Amy, the little sister on the left and Emily, big one, on the right, after a long day exploring Inle Lake.